SuvrayanBandyopadhyay/TensorPlusPlus/README.md

 # Basic usage
 To use Tensor++ just add all header and cpp files to your project.
-Then import them like this
+Then include them like this
 ```
 #include"TPP/Tensor.h"
 #include"TPP/Layer.h"